ltlylfun/ResumeToJob/README.md

 - **Reset to Initial State**: Restore to the website's default settings and sample resume

 ⚠️ **Warning**: This operation will clear all locally saved resume data.
 Please ensure you have exported important resume files before using this feature.

-### 🤝 Contribute

-We welcome community contributors to participate in project development, especially adding new resume templates.
-Check out the [Template Contribution Guide](TEMPLATE_CONTRIBUTION.md) to learn how to create and submit your templates.

 ### 🔗 Online Usage